hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 development on Ubuntu 16.04.
 It shows you how to install Sawtooth on Ubuntu, then walks you through the following tasks:

+ * Generating a user key
  * Creating the genesis block
+ * Generating a root key
- * Starting the Sawtooth components: validator, REST API, and transaction processors
+ * Starting the components: validator, REST API, and transaction processors
  * Checking the status of the REST API
  * Using Sawtooth commands to submit transactions, display block data, and view global state